nareshr5/Food-ordering-app-using-react/README.md

 - server and working
 - working on next items
 - versioning in software (done)
-- project planning and features planning
+- project planning and features planning (done)

 - working on recat 19 update --> "use" for fetching ERROR :- "display name" is not being updated in the redux store